geany/geany-osx/README.md

 A brief description of the contents of the project directory:

 ### Directories
-*	*Faience*: Faience GTK 2 icon theme combined with Faenza-Cupertino icon theme (for better folder icons) and with lots of unneeded icons removed to save space.
 *	*Papirus*: Papirus GTK 3 icon theme with lots of unneeded icons removed to save space.
-*	*Greybird*: Greybird GTK 2 theme which has been modified to look more like Mac OS.
 *	*Mojave-light-solid*: Mojave GTK 3 Theme
 *	*iconbuilder.iconset*: contains source icons for the Geany.icns
 	file.
 Not needed for normal build, present just in case the icns file needs to be recreated for some reason.
-*	*patches*: patches fixing VTE under Mac OS and enabling VTE bundling.
+*	*patches*: various patches fixing dependencies to enable bundling.
-*	*LauncherGtk3*: A binary launcher which is used to set up environment variables to run Geany.
+*	*Launcher*: A binary launcher which is used to set up environment variables to run Geany.

 ### Configuration files
 *	*geany.modules*: JHBuild modules file with Geany dependencies.
-*	*geany-gtk2.bundle, geany-gtk3.bundle*: configuration files describing
-	the contents of the app bundle.
+*	*geany.bundle*: configuration file describing the contents of the app bundle.
 *	*Info.plist*: Mac OS application configuration file containing some basic information such as application name, version, etc. but also additional configuration including file types the application can open.
 *	*Geany.icns*: Mac OS Geany icon file.
-*	*settings.ini*: theme configuration file for GTK 3.
+*	*settings.ini*: default theme configuration file for GTK 3.

 ### Scripts
-*	*launcher-gtk2.sh, launcher-gtk3.sh*: launcher script from the
-	gtk-mac-bundler project setting all the necessary environment variables.
 *	*plist_filetypes.py*: script generating the file type portion of the Info.plist file from Geany's filetype_extensions.conf configuration file.